New Gymnasts Interested In Joining the Team

 Funding the Team

 As a unified team, the gymnastics team is considered a club.
-The club is hosted by Groves School and all meets and many practices are held at Groves.
+The club is hosted by Groves High School, some meets, and many practices are held at Groves.
 The fees for the club (assistant coach's salaries, equipment costs, social activities, etc.) are covered through the team's Booster Club.
-Girls must actively participate in fundraising by wrapping and selling pretzels and cookies at conferences and selling raffle tickets.
+Girls must actively participate in fundraising.
 Girls who choose not to participate in fundraising must pay supplemental fee.
-For more information, contact Margaret Brooks.
+For more information, contact Sandi Marshall.

 Cost to participate

 It takes a while until a new gymnast can build the skills and create a routine.
 Therefore, it is very common for new gymnasts to not participate in many meets their first year.
-However, in the past, new gymnasts have enjoyed practices and cheering on their team mates at the meets.
-Even if a girl is not participating in a meet, they are still required to attend the meet to support their team mates.
+However, in the past, new gymnasts have enjoyed practices and cheering on their teammates at the meets.
+Even if a girl is not participating in a meet, they are still required to attend the meets to support their teammates.

 Girls who participate in private gymnastics clubs outside of school